 For example, in 2015, a plaintiff commenced a putative class action in the United States District Court for the Western District of Washington against Churchill Downs Incorporated, one of our competitors, alleging that Churchill Downs' virtual game platform, "Big Fish Casino," violated Washington's Recovery of Money Lost at Gambling Act ("WRMLGA") and Consumer Protection Act ("CPA").
 The District Court dismissed plaintiff's action.
 On March 28, 2018, the United States Court of Appeals for the Ninth Circuit reversed the District Court's holding, concluding that, because Big Fish Casino's virtual chips are a "thing of value," Big Fish Casino falls under the WRMLGA.
 The Ninth Circuit remanded the action to the District Court for further proceedings consistent with its opinion.
 On March 4, 2020, plaintiff's motion for class certification was denied by the District Court without prejudice to refile.
-Additional class actions have been commenced against other of our competitors on similar grounds, certain of which, including Churchill Downs, have finalized settlements which the court approved on February 11, 2021 in amounts ranging up to \$155 million.
-These settlements included requirements for modifications to the games that allowed them to continue to operate.
-Such amounts are illustrative only and are not indicative of, and provide no certainty with respect to, amounts at which other cases, including the Benson case discussed below, may settle, if at all, or amounts that may be rendered in a judgment after trial on the merits.
+Additional class actions have been commenced against other of our competitors on similar grounds, certain of which, including Churchill Downs, have announced settlements in recent weeks which remain subject to court approval.

 In April 2018, a putative class action lawsuit, Benson, et al. v.
-DoubleDown Interactive and International Game Technology, was filed against DDI-US in the United States District Court for the Western District of Washington based upon the theory, like Big Fish Casino, that the use of the DoubleDown Casino Facebook and mobile applications violated the WRMLGA and CPA.
+DoubleDown Interactive, LLC, et al., was filed against DDI-US in the United States District Court for the Western District of Washington based upon the theory, like Big Fish Casino, that the use of the DoubleDown Casino Facebook and mobile applications violated the WRMLGA and CPA.
 The plaintiffs make their allegations on behalf of themselves and "all persons in the United States who purchased and lost chips by wagering at the DoubleDown Casino."
 Plaintiffs seek to recover, on behalf of themselves and the class, among other things, (i) all money they wagered and lost playing DDI-US games; and (ii) treble damages.
 Plaintiffs also seek injunctive and/or declaratory relief as necessary to protect the interests of Plaintiff and the class.
 On November 13, 2018, the District Court denied DDI-US's motion to compel arbitration.
 DDI-US filed an appeal to the United States Court of Appeals for the Ninth Circuit, arguing that plaintiff's action should have been dismissed because their individual cases are subject to the arbitration agreement in the applicable Terms of Use.
-On January 29, 2020, DDI-US's appeal to the Ninth Circuit was denied and the case was remanded to the District Court for further proceedings.
+On October 3, 2019, the Ninth Circuit held DDI-US's appeal in abeyance pending resolution of a similar appeal before the Ninth Circuit in Wilson v.
+Huuuge, Inc. On December 20, 2019, the Ninth Circuit rendered its decision in the Wilson case, affirming the District Court for the Western District for further proceedings.
 On June 17, 2020, the Company filed a motion in the United States District Court for the Western District of Washington, which, if granted, would certify certain questions of state law to the Washington State Supreme Court for interpretation in accordance with applicable state law.
-On August 11, 2020, the District Court denied DDI-US's motion to certify certain questions to the Washington State Supreme Court.
-DDI-US subsequently filed a motion asking the court to reconsider this decision.
-On January 15, 2021, this motion for reconsideration was denied.
-On August 13, 2020, DDI-US filed a motion to strike the plaintiffs' nationwide class allegations.
-On March 19, 2021, this motion was denied.
-On September 10, 2020, DDI-US filed a complaint in Washington State court against the two plaintiffs in the federal court case arguing that, since the gambling law referenced in the federal action is a Washington state law, any complaint should be litigated in Washington State court.
-On February 25, 2021, plaintiffs filed a motion for class certification and for preliminary injunction.
-Discovery in the federal court case has commenced and is continuing.
-On April 25, 2021, plaintiffs filed their Second Amended Complaint, changing their allegations to include an additional corporate entity of co-defendant, IGT.
-DDI-US served plaintiffs with its expert disclosures and filed an Opposition to Plaintiffs' Motion for Class Certification and Preliminary Injunction on May 11, 2021.
-A trial date has been set for November 1, 2021.
-We dispute any allegation of wrongdoing and will continue to vigorously defend ourselves in this matter.
+No date for a hearing on the motion has been set.
+Discovery has commenced and is continuing.
 See "Our business-Legal proceedings."